ArunGaonkar/ArunGaonkar/README.md

 -> Currently I am working on projects including AI, Deep Learning and predictive Analysis.
 I would like to develop skills related to this as a fresher and gain expertise in the field of ML and Data Science.

--> My current aim is to do internships that will have impacts on my skills and professional development.
-My goal would be to get job in AI, ML and Data Science in future.
+-> My goal would be to get job in AI, ML and Data Science in future.

 -> How to reach me https://www.linkedin.com/in/arun-gaonkar or arun.rg37@gmail.com